Assessing identification risk

 Risk treatment options

-Risk treatment options for identification risk can include to:
+Risk treatment options for identification risk are:

-- modify one or more controls.
+- modify one or more controls

 - modify the strength (assurance level) of identification processes